yohai/old_jekyll_website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 We are a new research group at the [School of physics and astronomy](https://physics.tau.ac.il) in [Tel Aviv University](https://www.tau.ac.il).
 We study physics of complex systems using tools from statistical physics, non linear mechanics, machine learning and computational physics.
+The group is also a member of Tel-Aviv University's [BioSoft Center](https://www.biosoft.sites.tau.ac.il/) and [Data Science center](https://datascience.tau.ac.il/).

-The site is under renovation.
+The site is still under construction.
 In the meanwhile, you can check out who's [on the team](./group) or our [publications page](./publications) to see what we're up to.

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
  -->